-City releases its own subway turnaround plan ahead of MTA's
+City releases its own subway turnaround plan ahead of MTA's - amNewYork

 The MTA should also be transparent about data such as how long riders have to wait for trains during rush hour and how many times a train is too crowded, the mayor’s office said.

-“No train should fail to have air conditioning in the summer, no station should be unattended in case people need help, and riders should never be stuck in trains for more than a few minutes as a result of maintenance issues.”
+“No train should fail to have air conditioning in the summer, no station should be unattended in case people need help, and riders should never be stuck in trains for more than a few minutes as a result of maintenance issues,” the mayor’s office said in a statement.

-The recommendations come just days before MTA chairman Joseph Lhota plans on releasing his own report, the result of a 30-day review of MTA operations ordered by Cuomo.
+The recommendations come just days before MTA chairman Joe Lhota plans on releasing his own report, the result of a 30-day review of MTA operations ordered by Cuomo.
 Lhota is expected to present his plan by July 31.

-Lhota made clear last week that, to implement his review, the city would need to provide additional funding to the agency.
+The chairman on Monday criticized the mayor over the contributions the city has made to the MTA’s $32 billion capital plan.
+While the state has pledged about $8.3 billion in funding, the city has pledged $2.5 billion.

-That notion reignited a feud between de Blasio and Cuomo.
+That notion has reignited a feud between de Blasio and Cuomo.
 The mayor is looking to avoid pumping more money into an agency he feels is not properly managing its money while the governor, facing a dip in approval ratings, is attempting to put more responsibility for the beleaguered subway system onto de Blasio.

-On Sunday, de Blasio held a news conference on a moving F train to call for Cuomo to step up and take accountability for the subway system, which has suffered two derailments and several impactful service failures in recent months.

-Later in the day, Lhota attacked the mayor in a statement for what he considered to be a stunt, considering that the MTA is already working on outlining a plan for subway improvements.
+Lhota also warned that the mayor’s suggestion to use existing capital funds to fix the subways would require pulling money already earmarked for important projects.
+That’s why the city needs to contribute more operating funds to help restore subway service, according to Lhota.

+“The mayor’s solution is rob Peter to pay Paul and take away capital funding that’s already been earmarked for badly needed projects like expanding the Second Avenue subway into Harlem,” Lhota said in a statement.
+“The mayor should understand the difference between long-term capital investments and the immediate need for operating dollars now.”